-Suspect in family's kidnapping found; victims still missing - NewsBreak
+Suspect in Family's Kidnapping Found; Victims Still Missing - NewsBreak

 Related

-SAN FRANCISCO (AP) — The suspect in the kidnapping and killings of an 8-month-old baby, her parents and an uncle had worked for the family’s trucking business and had a longstanding feud with them that culminated in an act of “pure evil,” a sheriff said Thursday.
+SAN FRANCISCO (AP) — The suspect in the kidnapping and killing of a central California family was a former employee who had a longstanding dispute with them that “got pretty nasty,” a sheriff said Thursday.
+Relatives of the slain family told investigators that Jesus Salgado, 48, had...

 CA kidnapping: Community remembers family killed, who immigrated to US with 'American dream'